-The fair value measurement of the Class B LP unit and unit-based compensation liabilities require management to make estimates and assumptions that affect the reported amount of the liabilities and the corresponding compensation expense, property management internalization cost and gain or loss on changes in fair value.
+The fair value measurement of the Class B LP unit and unit-based compensation liabilities require management to make estimates and assumptions that affect the reported amount of the liabilities and the corresponding compensation expense, and gain or loss on changes in fair value.
 Estimates and assumptions used in determining the fair value of these liabilities include the expected life of the instruments and the volatility of the Trust's unit prices.